xipki/xipki/README.md

   - If you use the existing CA certificate, OCSP Responder certificate, and SCEP certificate

-     - Copy the certificates to the directory to `$XIPKI_HOME/xipki/setup/keycerts`.
+     - Copy the certificates to the directory to `xipki/setup/keycerts`.

-     - In case of the key and certificate are saved in PKCS#12 keystore file, copy the PKCS#12 files to the directory `$XIPKI_HOME/xipki/setup/keycerts`.
+     - In case of the key and certificate are saved in PKCS#12 keystore file, copy the PKCS#12 files to the directory `xipki/setup/keycerts`.
       Note that the key and certificate must be under the same alias in keystore.

-     - Adapt the CA configuration file `$XIPKI_HOME/xipki/setup/cacert-present-ca-conf.xml` and the client scripts in `$XIPKI_HOME/xipki/client-script`
+     - Adapt the CA configuration file `xipki/setup/cacert-present-ca-conf.xml`

- - If you use non-RSA keys (e.g. EC and DSA) or PKCS#11 device, adapt the CA configuration file `$XIPKI_HOME/xipki/setup/cacert-none-ca-conf.xml` and the scripts in `$XIPKI_HOME/xipki/setup/cacert-none-setup.script`
+ - If you use non-RSA keys (e.g. EC and DSA) or PKCS#11 device, adapt the CA configuration file `xipki/setup/cacert-none-ca-conf.xml` and the scripts in `xipki/setup/cacert-none-setup.script`

 2. Start XiPKI

-    In folder `$XIPKI_HOME`
+    In folder `xipki-pki-version`
     ```sh
     bin/karaf
     ```